zengersoong/50.012-Network/README.md

 # Network Labs #4
 Network 50.012 Mod ISTD Term 6
 Lab 4: BGP routing
+Instructor(s): Prof Jit Biswas
 1. Discovering more about mininet and learning the basics
 2. Getting familiar with BGP and Zebra tools
 3. Understanding malicious BGP abuse

 # Network Labs #5
 Network 50.012 Mod ISTD Term 6
 Lab 5: Designing and implementing a small network
+Instructor(s): Prof Jit Biswas
 1. Use knowledge from the class to design and implement a small network
 2. Once again, we are using mininet to run a set of virtualized hosts
 3. Your job is to connect these hosts correctly through switches and routers, and to configure